 By tattooing very tiny ‘dots’ on the scalp the impression or illusion of a hair follicle is made – these ‘dots’ also create an overall darker hue on the scalp to help disguise hair loss.
 As well as ‘dots’, fine hair strokes can also be tattooed onto the scalp or within existing hair for both men and women who suffer from alopecia or hair thinning.
 This gives the scalp the impression of a thicker and fuller looking head of hair and reduces the look of patches in amongst remaining hair.

 The goal for both balding and alopecia is to get a look as natural as possible and utilize what hair remains by blending the tattooed dots into existing hair patterns.
-Equally a fully bald head can be tattooed entirely with dots to give a natural looking shaven head, or razor look.
+Equally a fully bald head can be tattooed entirely with dots to give a natural looking shaven head, razor or buzz cut look.

 A: You can wait a minimum of 2 weeks, however it is preferable to wait at least 1 month before having micropigmentation.

 A: Yes.
-Unlike the Nouveau Contour and Bio Touch range of pigments which are semi-permanent, the Ecuri range of pigments used on the scalp are permanent.
+Unlike cosmetic semi-permanent pigments, the Ecuri range of pigments used on the scalp are permanent.
 They are formulated to last and often stay ‘sharp’ and retain their colour for 8-10 years before a touch-up may be required.
 We suggest that clients may choose to return for a ‘refresh’ around the 5 year mark to sharpen and brighten up the tattooing up if it is needed or desired.
 The Ecuri scalp range of pigments are also less likely to turn blue or green the way regular tattoo ink can.
-This pigment range contains a protein that causes a quick drying effect on contact with the scalp and blood which helps prevent the dots from ‘blowing out’ and looking oversized or becoming blurry.
+This pigment range contains a protein that causes a quick drying effect on contact with the scalp and blood which helps prevent the dots from ‘blowing out’ and looking oversized or becoming blurry in the skin.

 A: Yes.
 Ecuri’s scalp pigments do not conflict or interfere with having an MRI scan.